leo-210/game-clones/tetris/README.md

 ## Game assets

-I made all the assets, except [This font](https://www.dafont.com/fr/dogica.font) by Roberto Mocci.
+I made all the assets, except [this font](https://www.dafont.com/fr/dogica.font) by Roberto Mocci.
 There is no sound or music.